Counseling – Master of Science (M.S.)

 The second year of the master’s in counseling program includes practicum and internship opportunities that provide hands-on clinical experience.
 Some counseling courses include a self-assessment of wellness which is conducted by each student at the beginning and again at the end of the courses.
 There are also training opportunities for site supervisors, such as the Chi Sigma Iota mixers with site supervisors and PTSD workshops facilitated by licensed professional counselors.

 LSUS MSC Admissions Requirements

 Applicants must complete the online LSUS Application for Graduate Admission and submit transcripts to the Office of Admissions and Records.
-Applicants must also submit to the MSC Program Coordinator: (1) at least two letters of reference; (2) MSC Program Application Form; and (3) Letter of Intent (essay) indicating your plans after the degree.
+Applicants must also submit to email@example.com: (1) at least two letters of reference; (2) MSC Program Application Form; and (3) Letter of Intent (essay) indicating your plans after the degree.
 All material must be received by the program director prior to the MSC program application deadlines which are: March 30th for admission in the Summer term and early admission in the Fall semester, April 30th for the Fall Semester, and October 30th for the Spring semester.
 In addition, applicant's credentials should provide evidence of freedom from limitations that would jeopardize their success as a professional counselor.